 Tattoo removal is a journey.
 And if you remain consistent, the results can be so worth it.

 At Goodbye Tattoos, our laser tattoo removal specialists will take you through all the information you need.
 And are happy to answer your questions.
 So if you’re looking for laser tattoo removal in Sydney, get in touch with Goodbye Tattoos today.
-Call 1300 74 50 74 or email [email protected] For more information see our FAQ page.
+Call us today email [email protected].
+For more information see our FAQ page.